douavocado/L65_NAR/README.md

 This repository contains code for Neural Algorithm Reasoning (NAR) interpretation on the CLRS Algorithmic Reasoning Dataset.

+## Edits over original CLRS code
+Some code from the `algorithms/graph.py` has been modified to create extra labels for training.
+This includes sometimes letting the algorithm run till end (disable early termination) to prevent instances where there are not many time steps to train on.
+For the BFS algorithm this is not possible, so early cutoff used (but clipped below at 2 time steps).

 ## Repository Structure

 ### Data Folder